UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

 Running the script
 ^^^^^^^^^^^^^^^^^^
 To run the script, you have two options.
+Both options do exactly the same thing, just one method is built into VSCode and one method is built into the computer's command line.

 .. tab-set::
     :sync-group: os